apache/druid/docs/querying/sql-data-types.md

 By default, Druid treats NULL values similarly to the ANSI SQL standard.
 In the default mode:
-- numeric NULL is permitted
+- numeric NULL is permitted.
 - NULL values and empty strings are not equal.

 This manner of null handling applies to both storage and queries.